JackSzwergold/Writing/One Seat in One Row With Another Seat in Another Row.md

 ***

-*One Seat in One Row With Another Seat in Another Row (Seeing Empire Strikes Back for the First Time) (c) by Jack Szwergold*
+*One Seat in One Row With Another Seat in Another Row: Seeing Empire Strikes Back for the First Time (c) by Jack Szwergold*

 *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*